| |

 1. It’s important to start in the same direction you were working when you stopped this section, in order to keep the row texture the same.

-2. Join on RS for front panel on the first stitch.
+2. Join on RS on the first stitch for front panel.
 The seam is on the opposite side.

-4. On Row 2 you dec-decrease you may use a sc2tog or an esc2tog here; both stitches are in the Stitches section.
+4. On row 2 you decrease you may use a sc2tog or an esc2tog here; both stitches are in the Stitches section.

 Divide for V-Neck Decreases